dnce17/HHA504_assignment_functions/README.md

 ![Type and selected "United States"](img/gcp/scheduler/find_time_zone_1.png)
 ![Type and selected timezone](img/gcp/scheduler/find_time_zone_2.png)
 5. Click "Create"
-6. To test if the scheduler works, you can
+6. To test if the scheduler works, you can either...
     * click "Force Run"
     * wait for the duration set in Cloud Scheduler to elapse (1 minute in this example)
 ![scheduler successfully made](img/gcp/scheduler/scheduler_6.png)